UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

+# What it is

-# This is a complete upvote and downvote solution for Laravel >= 5.3 application
+This is a complete upvote and downvote solution for Laravel >= 5.3 application.

-This package delivers several solutions working in the same BD table.
-Pick and use all or the one which meets your needs.
+- Allows upvoting & downvoting, records short notes by the voting user
+- Allows migration of data from `rtconner/laravel-likeable`

 Current version: